 As we celebrate each year, we reflect on how these Iba Awards began.
 Rotarian Bob Lengacher was ringing bells at the corner of 4th and Main in December 1993 for the Salvation Army, an annual tradition for the Rotary Club of Tulsa Rotarians.
 He was thinking about a story he read in the paper that morning about a famous athlete who was arrested.
 He thought how sad it was for someone so famous and wealthy to not be a good citizen and what a negative image that portrays to our young people.
 There are many famous athletes who do positive things to help others and yet they don’t make the headlines.

-About that time Alex Adwon, with the Tulsa World’s editorial board, stopped by to say hello.
-Lengacher told Adwon his thoughts about a Rotary-sponsored awards program honoring athletes who are good citizens and asked if he thought the Tulsa World would be a supporter.
-Adwon liked the idea and suggested Lengacher discuss it with executive editor, Bob Haring.
+About that time Alex Adwan, with the Tulsa World’s editorial board, stopped by to say hello.
+Lengacher told Adwan his thoughts about a Rotary-sponsored awards program honoring athletes who are good citizens and asked if he thought the Tulsa World would be a supporter.
+Adwan liked the idea and suggested Lengacher discuss it with executive editor, Bob Haring.
 Haring agreed and suggested Lengacher contact the sports editor, Bill Connors.

 Lengacher presented the concept to the Rotary Club of Tulsa board, which readily agreed to host the event as a fundraiser.
 A small committee of volunteers was formed with Lengacher as chairman.
 Ron Butler, Steve Clark, Gene Martin, Sue Maxwell, Scott Petty, Rod Reppe, Linda Tabor and Chuck Wilson met every week after work at the Lengacher’s home for six months to develop the first Iba Awards.